GSA/Section508.gov/_pages/manage/annual-assessment/2024-report/2024-appx-b-methods.md

 ## Regression Analysis

 Regression analysis helps explore the relationships between independent variables and Section 508 compliance outcomes.
-For FY24, we conducted [22 regressions](https://docs.google.com/spreadsheets/d/1nTPOCoo1OXY0bgtuVaol8q6u7dPOEEnt/edit?usp=drive_link&ouid=115183160806150624023&rtpof=true&sd=true) using both simple and multivariable models to explore which criteria, and to what extent, drive Section 508 program maturity and conformance.
+For FY24, we conducted <a href="https://assets.section508.gov/files/reports/cr-2024/Data%20Validation%20for%20FY24%20Governmentwide%20Annual%20Assessment.docx" target="_blank" class="usa-link--external">22 regressions (DOCX)</a> using both simple and multivariable models to explore which criteria, and to what extent, drive Section 508 program maturity and conformance.
 However, none of these regressions resulted in both a p-value below the threshold for statistical significance (0.05) and a high R² value (above 0.75).
 This suggests that while the models captured relevant factors, other dynamics such as data quality issues persist or may have compounded, hindering efforts to isolate the specific drivers of Section 508 compliance.

 Given the lack of statistically significant findings and the absence of high R² values, detailed regression methods and results are not included in this year's report.
-However, a condensed methodology is provided below and [full regression methods](https://www.section508.gov/manage/section-508-assessment/2023/appendix-c-methods/) and [earlier findings](https://www.section508.gov/manage/section-508-assessment/2023/assessment-data-downloads/) remain available for reference in the previous year's report.
+However, a condensed methodology is provided below and [full regression methods]({{site.baseurl}}/manage/section-508-assessment/2023/appendix-c-methods/) and [earlier findings]({{site.baseurl}}/manage/section-508-assessment/2023/assessment-data-downloads/) remain available for reference in the previous year's report.

 A typical regression equation used in the analysis took the following form: